belkinsa/SenseOpenness/output/wetlands/writeups/wu2016/index.md

 ## Small Pond

 In the beginning of my data collection, I noted that Ammonia was at 0.25 ppm in the small pond for eight (8) weeks.
 Near the end of the season, the Phosphate levels peaked at two (2) ppm but within two weeks, it went back down to zero (0).
 The pH levels ranged from 6 to 7.5, mostly the 7 to 7.5 range with a week of 6 and two (2) with 6.5.
-Luckly the Nitrite levels stayed at zero (0) ppm.
+Luckily the Nitrite levels stayed at zero (0) ppm.

 # Conclusions